 Review by Gary

 In 2014, the city of Charlotte, NC welcomed their Triple-A team to the downtown area.
-Truist Field is home to Triple-A East’s Charlotte Knights and it is quite the gem.
+Truist Field is home to the International League’s Charlotte Knights and it is quite the gem.

 With stunning views of the downtown skyline and a capacity of just over 10,000, Truist immediately brought more fans to the ballgame in a city that already was home to the NFL’s Panthers, NBA’s Hornets and the NASCAR Hall of Fame.
 The ball club moved from their old digs 30 miles away at Knights Stadium where the Knights regularly had the league’s lowest attendance.